mitaash96/Ivan-Infotech/README.md

 ## Tasks:

-1. Use PostgreSQL/MySQL as a backend database (you can get the data from indian_banks)
+1. Use PostgreSQL/MySQL as a backend database (data link below)
 2. GET API to fetch a bank details, given branch IFSC code
 3. GET API to fetch all details of branches, given bank name and a city
 4. each API should support limit & offset parameters